j-siderius/TinySpark/docs/chapter3/training.md

 }
 $$

-As can be seen, the predicted result is off by quite a bit.
+As can be seen, the predicted result deviates a considerable amount.
 Mathematically speaking, this offset is the error of the prediction.
 It is calculated as follows.

 $$
 \displaylines{